 DOE anticipates that award sizes will range from $2,000,000 per year to $4,000,000 per year.
 For renewal applications, notwithstanding the “Floor” identified below, DOE may consider limited-term renewal awards to allow for the completion of research projects and orderly closeout of EFRCs that do not merit long-term continued support.
 Annual funding for such awards could fall below the $2,000,000 floor.
 Recognizing that new centers take some time to ramp up full operations, for new awards DOE will likely award less funding in Year 1 of the four-year project period than in subsequent years.

 A multi-institutional team is limited to a request of no more than $4,000,000 per year.

 Owing to the sponsor's restriction on the number of applications that may be submitted from Duke, anyone wishing to pursue nomination should submit the following materials as one PDF.

-- A clear and concise statement of the scientific mission of the proposed EFRC
+- Provide a clear and concise statement of the scientific mission of the proposed EFRC.

-- An explicit set of four-year research goals designed to support that mission
+- Identify a set of four-year research goals designed to support that mission.

 Please submit internal materials through My Research Proposal.
-(Code ILN) http://www.grantinterface.com/sl/walSjo
+(Code: ILN) https://www.grantinterface.com/sl/GIfsYn

 Instructions for creating an account (if needed) and submitting your materials: https://ctsi.duke.edu/about-myresearchproposal